qmk/qmk_firmware/Projects/Webserver/Lib/FATFs/00readme.txt

                        Added f_mkfs.
 (FatFs)
                        Added _USE_FAT32 option.
 (Tiny-FatFs)

-  Apr 01, 2007  R0.04a Supported multiple partitions on a physical drive.
+  Apr 01, 2007  R0.04a Supported multiple partitions on a plysical drive.
 (FatFs)
                        Fixed an endian sensitive code in f_mkfs.
 (FatFs) Added a capability of extending the file size to f_lseek.
                        Added minimization level 3.